 In Europe, those countries which form part of the European Economic Area (EEA) are required to meet seven principles.
 These principles require that the data collected be limited to only that which is entirely necessary for the purpose of the site; how individuals may access their data; how the information is protected; and the accountability of the data collector.

 As of May 2016, the General Data Protection Regulations (GDPR) became law across the EEA, standardizing the regulations across the entire region.
-Any organization whose website is available in Europe will be required to meet the GDPR, regardless of where in the world it is registered.organisation whose website is available in Europe will be required to meet the GDPR, regardless of where in the world it is registered.
+Any organization whose website is available in Europe will be required to meet the GDPR, regardless of where in the world it is registered, including Canada and the USA.

-In the United States, there is no over-riding data protection law, but it does have a number of other laws which cover specific demographics and circumstances.
+In the United States, there is no over-riding data protection law, but it does have a number of other laws that cover specific demographics and circumstances.
 One of the best known is the Children's Online Privacy Act (COPPA).
 This regulates websites that are deliberately targeted at children under the age of 13, whether or not they collect data.
 It also applies to websites that, while they may not be targeted at children, knowingly collect information from users who are under the age of 13.
 Any website that meets these criteria and is accessible within the United States must adhere to this regulation.
 Usually, where a site does gather information from children, a parent or guardian must provide their consent for this to happen.

 Many non-eCommerce websites, especially blogs, generate income through advertising placed on their site by third parties.
 The best-known ones are Google's AdSense and Amazon Affiliates, although there are many other similar schemes.
 As these schemes involve the sharing of data, before being allowed to take part in either program, websites are required to have privacy policies published within them.